expo/expo/docs/versions/unversioned/expokit/expokit.md

 - Open your project's `xcworkspace` file in Xcode.
 - Use Xcode to build, install and run the project on your test device or simulator. (this will happen by default if you click the big "Play" button in Xcode.)

-Once it's running, the iOS app should automatically request your JS bundle from the project you're serving from XDE or `exp`.
+Once it's running, the iOS app should automatically request your JS bundle from the project you're serving from Expo CLI.

 ### 4. Android: Build and run